ezflashiv/EZ-Flash-IV-Client-2014/VIM-custom-keystrokes.md

 This dotfiles repository contains custom VIM & Plugins configuration which helps coding/typing even faster.

+Note that you can override any of present configurations by editing `~/.vimrc.local` file.

 Below is a list of some custom keystrokes (will be adding more soon):

 ## General